 - Convince the St. Paul City Council to hold a historic hearing, at which district & charter students and families discussed what homelessness was like for them.
 They offered recommendations to the Council.

-- Helped convince the Ramsey Council to add $1 million to its budget to help reduce homelessness
+- Helped convince the Ramsey County Commissioners to add $1 million to its budget to help reduce homelessness

 - Meet with Attorney General Keith Ellison at his request to discuss ways to reduce homelessness (pictured above).